opf/openproject/docs/user-guide/agile-boards/README.md

 Boards support agile project management methodologies, such as Scrum or Kanban.

 Boards can be for anything you would like to keep track of within your projects: Tasks to be done, Bugs to be fixed, Things to be reviewed,  Features to be developed, Risks to be monitored, Ideas to be spread, anything!

 <div class="alert alert-info" role="alert">
 **Note**: OpenProject Boards is a Premium Feature and can only be used with the [Cloud Edition]( ../../cloud-edition-guide/) or OpenProject [Enterprise Edition](../../enterprise-edition-guide/).
-And upgrade from the free Community Edition to the Cloud or Enterprise Edition is easily possible.
+An upgrade from the free Community Edition to the Cloud or Enterprise Edition is easily possible.
 </div>

 | Feature                                                      | Documentation for                                            |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |